UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 predictors.
 This was expected, since they all deal with volume or number of avocados sold, be it by PLU code, bag type or total volume.
-In particular, `total_bags` and `total_volume` were expected to be highly correlated to other predictors that were sub-quantities of these totals.
+In particular, `total_bags` and `total_volume` were expected to be highly correlated with other predictors that were sub-quantities of these totals.
 Due to the high correlation, including all these predictors in a prediction model would probably lead to overfitting.

 To verify the result from the correlation matrix above, we also computed